Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/review-pull-request.md

 # How to review a pull request
 Every regular team member is encouraged to review other pull requests (PRs).
-You don't have to be a senior programmer or an expert in that particular part of the code to help by reviewing PRs (and learn possibly learn something along the way).
+You don't have to be a senior programmer or an expert in that particular part of the code to help by reviewing PRs (and possibly learn something along the way).

-To establish best practices for our project and make it reviews easier for you we are documenting guidelines for reviews here.
+To establish best practices for our project and make reviews easier for you we are documenting guidelines for reviews here.

 ## Goals: Why do we have reviews?